 #5 – Hugo

-Mommy Bear’s Opinion – Both older children and adults will find this movie intriguing.
+Mommy Bear’s Family Movie Review – Both older children and adults will find this movie intriguing.
 The 3D in this movie was spectacular and in my opinion one of the best uses of 3D to date.
 The acting, plot, and special effects are amazing; there was a reason it won five oscars!

 Summary – When wily and resourceful Hugo discovers a secret left by his father, he unlocks a mystery and embarks on a quest that will transform those around him and lead to a safe and loving place he can call home.

-Mommy Bear’s Opinion – This movie has a similar plot to The Borrowers, but has its own original twist to it.
+Mommy Bear’s Family Movie Review – This movie has a similar plot to The Borrowers, but has its own original twist to it.
 It is a great animated movie that the whole family can watch and enjoy together.
 I enjoyed the simplicity of the animation and the songs.
 Do note that Miyazaki did write the screenplay, though he did not direct the film.

 Summary – In a secret world hidden beneath the floorboards, little people called Borrowers live quietly among us.
 But when tenacious and tiny Arrietty is discovered by Shawn, a human boy, their secret and forbidden friendship blossoms into an extraordinary adventure.